-JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence
+JUD Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence

-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 1425/ AB 1987 Simitian/ Ma 2010 Oppose, unless amended Prohibits the practice of "pension spiking" by excluding from the calculation of pension benefits out of the ordinary compensation increases paid for the principal purpose of enhancing individuals' pension benefits.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2322 Daly 2018 Support Requires the Department of Motor Vehicles, on request, to make confidential the home address of a judge or court commissioner or his or her surviving spouse or child if the judge or court commissioner died in the performance of his or her duties.
+Requires the department to make confidential the home address of the surviving spouse or child for three years following the death.
+II,IV AB 2299 Feuer 2012 Support Authorizes the board of supervisors of a county to establish a program whereby the names of certain public safety officials, including judges and subordinate judicial officers, may be redacted on request from any property record of principal residence that is disclosed to the public.
+II Promotes safety and security of judges and their families.
+SB 503 Vargas 2011 Cosponsor Allows Judges' Retirement System II (JRS II) members who previously served as subordinate judicial officers (SJOs) to purchase JRS II service credit for a fraction of their SJO years. Ι SB 1425/ AB 1987 Simitian/ Ma 2010 Oppose, unless amended Prohibits the practice of "pension spiking" by excluding from the calculation of pension benefits out of the ordinary compensation increases paid for the principal purpose of enhancing individuals' pension benefits.
 Prohibits "double dipping" by requiring at least six months' separation before any employee may return to service.
-II, III Fails to address the unique circumstances of the judicial branch.
-By failing to exclude judges from the double-dipping provision, interferes with the assigned judges program's ability to retain newly retired judges, and the ability to hire retired commissioners while a court awaits a judicial appointment to a converted commissioner position.
+II,III Fails to a ddress the unique circumstances of the judicial branch.
+By failing to exclude judges from the double-dipping provision, interferes with the assigned judges program's ability to retain newly retired judges, and the ability to hire retired commissioners while a court a waits a judicial appointment to a converted commissioner position.
 AB 32 Lieu 2009 Support Enhances Internet privacy protections for judicial officers.
-II, III AB 545 Walters 2008 Support Amends the Judges' Retirement System II (JRS II) statute to allow a judge who is on leave from the bench because of active duty service in the military to elect to purchase retirement service credit by repaying his or her missed contributions to JRS II.
-II, III SB 1187 Ackerman 2006 Sponsor Permits a judge in the Judges' Retirement System II who leaves judicial office after five or more years of service and is not eligible to retire to elect to receive the amount in his or her retirement account as an annuity.
-II, III SB 1364 Battin 2006 Support Protects privacy of judicial officers.
-II, III AB 1035 Spitzer 2005 Support Prohibits any state or local agency from hosting or providing service to an Internet website that posts a public safety official's home address or telephone number.
-II, III AB 1595 Evans 2005 Support Prohibits selling or trading for value on the Internet the home address or telephone number of any elected or appointed official has made a written demand to not disclose his or her home address or telephone number.
-II, III SB 506 Poochigian 2005 Support Extends existing voter registration confidentiality programs to include a public safety official.
-II, III SB 528 Ackerman and Dunn 2005 Cosponsor Declares the Legislature's intent to evaluate the impact of trial court unification on the judges' retirement systems and the resulting increase in the judges' ages at the start of their judicial service.
-II, III AB 2905 Spitzer 2004 Support Requires that an employing governmental entity reimburse moving and relocation expenses if it is necessary to move because a judge or court commissioner has received a credible threat that a life- threatening action may be taken against him or her or his or her immediate family as a result of his or her employment. Ш, Ш Improve quality of judicial service.
-AB 2688 Alquist 2002 Support Establishes a burial benefit in the amount of \$7,500, subject to cost- of-living increases, for all active and retired judges.
-III Goal I - Acc ess, Fairness, and Diversity JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal IV - Quality of Justice and Service to the Public Go oal VII - Ad lequate, Stable, and Predictable Funding for a
+II,III - AB 545 Walters 2008 Support Amends the Judges' Retirement System II (JRS II) statute to allow a judge who is on leave from the bench because of active-duty service in the military to elect to purchase retirement service credit by repaying his or her missed contributions to JRS II.
+II,III SB1187 Ackerman 2006 Sponsor Permits a judge in the Judges' Retirement System II who leaves judicial office after five or more years of service and is not eligible to retire to elect to receive the a mount in his or her retirement account as an annuity.
+II,III SB1364 Battin 2006 Support Protects privacy of judicial officers.
+II,III AB 1035 Spitzer 2005 Support Prohibits any state or local agency from hosting or providing service to an Internet website that posts a public safety official's home address or telephone number.
+II,III

-Goal I - Access, Fairness, and DiversityGoal IV - Quality of Justice and Service to the PublicGoal VII - Adequate, Stable, and Predictable Funding for aGoal II - Independence and AccountabilityGoal V - Education for Branchwide Professional ExcellenceFully Functioning BranchGoal III - Modernization of Management and AdministrationGoal VI - Branchwide Infrastructure for Service ExcellenceFully Functioning Branch
+JUD ICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence